 People working in health and care have a responsibility to advocate for those not getting the care they need, to notice the gaps and fill them.
 The scant research tells us that, in 2018 alone, 1 in 4 non-binary people experienced an eating disorder in the UK, but there are still no healthcare resources, support or recognition for them.
 In this case, we’re asking LGBTQIA+ and eating disorder services to speak up, to collaborate and do more for the people they serve.

-Gulp, the zine telling the stories of LGBTQIA+ people with eating disorders, will be published online in March.
+Gulp, the zine telling the stories of LGBTQIA+ people with eating disorders, will be published online May.
 Want to come to our launch event, see the zine in print for the first time and learn more about why this is all worthwhile?
 Get in touch.